 Nikki McCabe founded Livewire Theatre Company in 2006 and has seen it grow into a successful and thriving theatre school for children of all ages and levels of ability.
 Nikki is highly experienced in both performing and teaching.
-Nikki graduated with a BA honours degree in Drama from the University of Sunderland in 2005 and went on to tour as an actor in Theatre in Education for two years with Baldy Bane Theatre Company.
-It was during T.I.E. tours that Nikki truly discovered her passion for making the arts more accessible to young people which led to the creation of Livewire Theatre Company.
-Nikki devotes herself to ensuring that all of her pupils receive a high quality learning experience, encouraging creative development and embedding vital transferable skills such as confidence, communication skills and self-assurance, which she believes ultimately prepare pupils for the performance of life!
-Nikki is also a permanent performing arts lecturer at Ayrshire College (formerly Ayr College) where she has been training and assessing HNC & HND Acting & Performance students since 2007.
-Throughout her career, Nikki has directed over eighty performances at Further Education, Youth Theatre and Professional level, with one of the highlights being staging a performance of Angels by Pauline McLynn at the Royal Lyceum Theatre in Edinburgh.
+Nikki graduated with a BA honours degree in Drama from the University of Sunderland in 2005 and most recently a Post Graduate Certificate in Teaching in Further Education from the University of Dundee in 2018.
+Nikki began her career touring as an actor in Theatre in Education (T.I.E) for two years with Baldy Bane Theatre Company.
+It was during T.I.E. tours that Nikki realised the true importance and positive impact that theatre has upon young people which led to the creation of Livewire Theatre Company where she fused her passion for education, the arts and performance.
+Alongside running Livewire Theatre Co, Nikki was also a full time lecturer in Performing Arts at Ayrshire College for twelve years where she taught and assessed students at Higher, NC, HNC and HND level.
+Nikki left her teaching position in June 2019 to devote herself to the further development and growth of Livewire Theatre Company.
+Nikki’s primary focus at Livewire Theatre Company is to ensure that all of pupils receive a high quality learning experience, encouraging creative development and embedding vital transferable skills such as confidence, communication skills and self-assurance, which she believes ultimately prepare pupils for the performance of life!
+Throughout her career, Nikki has directed over ninety performances at Further Education, Youth Theatre and Professional level, with a key highlight being staging a performance of Angels by Pauline McLynn at the Royal Lyceum Theatre in Edinburgh.
 Nikki is heavily involved in charity work and combines this with her love of the arts.
-With the support of Livewire Theatre Co pupils, Nikki visited Romania and helped form a youth club with a strong emphasis on drama and dance for under privileged children.
-Nikki also spent two weeks delivering drama to under privileged children and local arts enthusiasts in Kenya in the summer of 2014 and looks forward to continuing work of a similar nature in the near future.
+Nikki has visited Romania and contributed to the formation of a local youth arts programme for under privileged children.
+Nikki also spent two weeks in Kenya in 2014 delivering drama and dance to school children and local arts enthusiasts in Nakuru, Kenya.